port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 ![change-acl-form.png](../../../static/img/tutorial/complete-use-cases/iac-templates/change-acl-form.png)

-`Terraform apply` will be triggered behind the scenes, and when it finishes, you will see the entity's `Bucket ACL` property updates to `public-read`.
+`Terraform apply` will be triggered behind the scenes, and when it finishes, you will see the entity's `Bucket ACL` property updated to `public-read`.

 #### Delete